skovy/skovy.dev/content/blog/put-more-things-into-components/index.md

 );
 ```

-This component achieves the same thing, but now this same layout can be quickly
+This component achieves the same thing, but now it gives a name to the concept: `Flex`.
-achieved with the `Flex` component.
-Now, these styles are all in one component
-and this CSS can be reused across all of these components reducing the overall
+These styles are all in one component and this CSS can be reused across all of
-size of your CSS bundle.
+these components reducing the overall size of your CSS bundle (assuming the
+one-off CSS above was duplicated in varying forms across the codebase).
+Lastly, now when reading the component tree, it's immediately clear all this
+component is doing is providing some flex layout.

 ```typescript
 <Flex alignItems="center" justifyContent="space-between">